• Home

 Picture

-We are developing artificial bone marrow niches for hematopoietic stem cells for their in vitro expansion and application in clinical transplantation.
+We are developing artificial bone marrow niches to understand how HSCs interact with niche stromal cells, to improve their in vitro expansion and clinical transplantation.

 Opportunities